 This is not about the value of adversity with ‘some limits attached’.
-It’s a much more intense and interesting story than that.
+It’s a much more intense and interesting revelation than that.
 It’s a story that reveals how human beings grow and flourish in the real world and within our spiritual reality.
 It also defines how you and your child (if you have children) can best profit from the adversity that is certain to arise in your future.
-I would like to refer to this form of adversity as ‘post traumatic growth.’
-The story below will help illustrate:
+I would like to refer to this form or type of adversity as ‘post traumatic growth.’
+The story below will help illustrate my points: